 Aarhus University recommends that all scientific publications produced by the University be made available to the public via Pure.
 AU Library can assist with the practical work involved with the Open Access availability (Open Access enrichment) of AU researchers' publications in Pure.

 If you are interested in AU Library verifying whether or not it is possible for your accepted manuscript to be placed in Pure, you can submit your accepted manuscript via this form.
+You may also find this helpful: How do you get hold of the accepted manuscript?

 We recommend that you use this method rather than uploading accepted manuscripts to Pure yourself.